Capitals fall to Penguins in OT thriller that sends both teams to playoffs

 By the time Jake Guentzel scored in the extra period to secure Pittsburgh a 5-4 win, the New York Islanders had beaten the New York Rangers at Madison Square Garden, 4-0.
-The combination of these results — a victory for the Penguins, an overtime point for the Capitals — cemented postseason births for both teams, which are tied atop the East Division with 69 points apiece.
+The combination of these results — a victory for the Penguins, an overtime point for the Capitals — cemented postseason berths for both teams, which are tied atop the East Division with 69 points apiece.

-“You can never take that for granted so that’s the first step you’ve got to accomplish to be able to compete for the [Stanley] Cup,” said Washington’s Lars Eller, whose team qualified for the playoffs for a seventh consecutive year.
-“You’ve got to get in so we can check mark that, but focus on next game.
+“You can never take that for granted, so that’s the first step you’ve got to accomplish to be able to compete for the [Stanley] Cup,” said Washington’s Lars Eller, whose team qualified for the playoffs for a seventh consecutive year.
+“You’ve got to get in, so we can check-mark that but focus on next game.
 But that’s the first accomplishment.”

 The bizarre clinching scenario became a reality with 15 seconds left in regulation, when Tom Wilson scored from the doorstep on a feed from Evgeny Kuznetsov with the Capitals pushing for an equalizer and their net empty.

-“There was a lot of good things we did tonight … we had our looks in overtime.
-You get your look, it doesn’t work.
-It goes back the other way pretty quick and the game’s over,” Capitals Coach Peter Laviolette said of Guentzel’s game-winner.
+“There was a lot of good things we did tonight. … We had our looks in overtime.
+You get your look, it doesn’t work, it goes back the other way pretty quick, and the game’s over,” Capitals Coach Peter Laviolette said of Guentzel’s game-winner.

-Washington had to tweak its lineup once again in the absence of Alex Ovechkin and John Carlson, both out with lower-body injuries, but it did return a key piece Thursday night in defenseman Justin Schultz after he had missed the previous three games with a lower-body injury.
+Washington had to tweak its lineup again in the absence of Alex Ovechkin and John Carlson, both out with lower-body injuries, but it did return a key piece Thursday night in defenseman Justin Schultz after he had missed the previous three games with a lower-body injury.
 And Schultz, playing in place of Carlson on the power-play unit, helped the Capitals get on the board first after Pittsburgh drew the game’s first penalty, rifling a shot near the net that was tipped in by T.J.
 Oshie at the 7:27 mark of the first period.

 It was the 11th power-play goal of the season for Oshie, tied for second in the NHL and also tied for the most the 34-year-old has scored on the power play during his career.